Training Specialist

 • Excellent writing and reading skills.

-• Bachelor’s degree with an emphasis on Social Work, Public Health, Public Policy, Behavioral Sciences, and/or related courses or a minimum of three years working with TGI communities.
+• Bachelor’s degree with an emphasis on Social Work, Public Health, Public Policy, Behavioral Sciences, and/or related courses, or a minimum of three years working with TGI communities.

 SUPERVISORY RESPONSIBILITIES